Imageomics/snakemake-workshop/episodes/06_create_snakefile.md

 - What are the main parts of a Snakemake Rule?
 - How do you create a Snakemake Workflow?
 - How do you run a Snakemake Workflow?
+- How does Snakemake create a job plan from rules?

 ::::::::::::::::::::::::::::::::::::::::::::::::